Impedance matching: Acoustics

 Similar to electrical transmission lines, an impedance matching problem exists when transferring sound energy from one medium to another.
 If the acoustic impedance of the two media are very different most sound energy will be reflected (or absorbed), rather than transferred across the border.
 The gel used in medical ultrasonography helps transfer acoustic energy from the transducer to the body and back again.
 Without the gel, the impedance mismatch in the transducer-to-air and the air-to-body discontinuity reflects almost all the energy, leaving very little to go into the body.

-The bones in the middle ear provide impedance matching between the eardrum (which is acted upon by vibrations in air) and the fluid-filled inner ear.
+The bones in the middle ear function as a series of levers, which matches mechanical impedance between the eardrum (which is acted upon by vibrations in air) and the fluid-filled inner ear.

 Horns in loudspeaker systems are used like transformers in electrical circuits to match the impedance of the transducer to the impedance of the air.
 This principle is used in both horn loudspeakers and musical instruments.
 Because most driver impedances are poorly matched to the impedance of free air at low frequencies, loudspeaker enclosures are designed to both match impedance and minimize destructive phase cancellations between output from the front and rear of a speaker cone.
 The loudness of sound produced in air from a loudspeaker is directly related to the ratio of the diameter of the speaker to the wavelength of the sound being produced: larger speakers can produce lower frequencies at a higher level than smaller speakers.
 Elliptical speakers are a complex case, acting like large speakers lengthwise and small speakers crosswise.
 Acoustic impedance matching (or the lack of it) affects the operation of a megaphone, an echo and soundproofing.